 TEDx.
 I talked about stupid majorities in Östersund, Sweden.
-In retrospect, I’m don’t feel that I gave the best talk I could do.
+In retrospect, I don’t feel I gave the best talk possible.
 I accidentally switched my slideshow to an older version, so I had to improvise a lot.
-And right before going up, I was struck with nervousness (public speaking usually don’t make me nervous), so I messed up my English.
+Right before going up, I was nervous (public speaking usually doesn’t make me nervous), so I messed up my English.
 On top of this, I had a severe eye infection and a high fever.
-Lots of excuses right there, but that’s not the point; I’m still proud of being allowed to be part of the TEDx tradition — and I want to go at it again, and better!
+There are many excuses right there, but that’s not the point; I’m still proud of being allowed to be part of the TEDx tradition — and I want to go at it again and better!

 Better seminars.
 Before this year, I focused a bit more on giving better seminars.
 I’ve always seen myself as a practitioner who sometimes talks to people about what I do and how they can do it.
 This year, I wanted to take my public speaking more seriously and prepare more adequately for each talk.
-In 2016, I averaged more than one talk per month, and I think I did well (consistently above 4.3÷5).
+In 2016, I averaged more than one talk per month and did well (consistently above 4.3÷5).

 2. What Didn’t Go So Well This Year?

 Hard reset (part two).
-Even if I’m happy about how I ended up handling the “crash,” it could’ve been avoided altogether.
+Even if I’m happy about how I handled the “crash,” it could’ve been avoided altogether.
 I mismanaged my sleep, exercise routine, and diet throughout the year.
 And I had no backup plan for handling business in case of getting sick for longer than a week.

 3. What Am I Working Toward?